An Introduction to Building Desktop Applications with Electron

 Why Should You Use Electron.js?

-Before Electron.js, if an application wanted to run on two or more different desktop operating systems (for example, Windows and Mac), it had to be developed individually for each platform, using platform-compatible languages such as C# or Visual Basic for Windows and Objective-C for Mac.
+Before Electron. js, if an application was required to run Concurrently on the two or more different desktop operating systems (for instance, Windows and Mac), it had its development done individually for each platform ONLY and required programmers to use either platform-compatible languages such as C# or Visual Basic for Windows and C language for Mac.
 If the developer chose to write cross-platform desktop software in Java, the user would need to install a Java runtime on both platforms in order to use the application.

 Electron.js, on the other hand, can produce installers for all platforms from a single codebase, eliminating the need for installation.
 As a result, an application for certain platforms can be developed by a single development team.
 Another important benefit is that if you can construct a website with Electron.js, you can build a desktop program with it, therefore existing web developers/web development teams can quickly transition to desktop software developers.